DNACENSolutions/dnac_ansible_workflows/workflows/device_replacement_rma/README.md

 2. ## Configure Host Inventory:

 The host_inventory_dnac1/hosts.yml file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.
-Make sure the dnac_version in this file matches your actual Catalyst Center version.
+Make sure the catalystcenter_version in this file matches your actual Catalyst Center version.
 ##The Sample host_inventory_dnac1/hosts.yml

 ```bash